 Doctor Andrews is a member of the American Board of Orthopedic Surgery and the American Academy of Orthopedic Surgeons.
 He has served on the Board of Directors of the American Orthopedic Society of Sports Medicine, and served as Secretary of that Board from May 2004 to May 2005.
 He has served on the Board of Directors of the Arthroscopy Association of North America and the International Knee Society.
 He is Clinical Professor of Orthopedic Surgery at the University of Alabama Birmingham Medical School, the University of Virginia School of Medicine, the University of Kentucky Medical Center, and the University of South Carolina Medical School.
 He has been awarded a Doctor of Laws Degree from Livingston University, Doctor of Science Degree from Troy State University and a Doctor of Science Degree from Louisiana State University.

 Dr. Andrews serves as a medical consultant to numerous professional sport associations including Senior Orthopedic Consultant for the Washington Redskins Professional Football team; Medical Director for the Tampa Bay Devil Rays Professional Baseball Team Physician for the Birmingham Barons Double A Professional Baseball Team, an affiliate of the Chicago White Sox; Co-Medical Director of the Ladies Professional Golf Association.

-Doctor Andrews and his wife, Jenelle have six children, Andy, Amy, Archie, Ashley, Amber, Abby and three grandchildren.
+Doctor Andrews and his wife, Jenelle, live in Gulf Breeze, Fla.
+They have six children, Andy, Amy, Archie, Ashley, Amber, Abby and three grandchildren.